 If you're joining an Antarctic cruise that departs and returns to Ushuaia, you'll fly from Jorge Newbery down to Ushuaia which takes around 3 and a half hours.
 For more information, see Antarctic cruises that depart in Ushuaia.

-Map of Buenos Aires
+Map of Buenos Aires to Antarctica

-Trips that visit Buenos Aires
+Trips that visit Buenos Aires to Antarctica